 “Like the old movie?” ask Kathryn.

 “Probably,” said Rebecca.
 “I’m not an old movie buff, so I should probably work on a better name.
-For our purposes think of them as twelve essential questions.
+For our purposes think of them as eleven essential questions.
 Not every question applies to every circumstance.
 Some people start in the middle.
-Others need all twelve.”
+Others need all eleven.”

 “So if we spend time on these questions,” asked Kathryn, “the path I need will emerge?”